jrk101/ethereum-contribution-model/README.md

 # Ethereum Contribution Model

-A **Bradley–Terry-based contribution ranking system** for Ethereum open-source repositories, trained directly on **pairwise juror comparisons**.
+A **Bradley Terry-based contribution ranking system** for Ethereum open-source repositories, trained directly on **pairwise juror comparisons**.

 Built as part of a challenge backed by Vitalik Buterin and the Ethereum Foundation.